-The Company and the Management Company do not accept payments in cash, traveller's cheques or non-bank money orders.
-Payments should normally be made by electronic bank transfer to the bank account set forth by the Principal Distributor (as detailed in the application form).
+Payments should be made by electronic bank transfer to the bank account set forth by the Principal Distributor (as detailed in the application form).
 Payments can be made in the currency of the Share Class.
 However, an Investor may, in certain instances as permitted by the Management Company, provide for payment in any other freely exchangeable currency, in which case, the necessary foreign exchange transaction will be arranged on behalf of, and at the expense of, the Investor.
-Investors are advised that payments made in any other freely exchangeable currency may be delayed until the next Valuation Day to allow for currency conversion.
+Investors are advised that payments made in any other freely exchangeable currency conversion.